 Everyone experiences losing their teeth as a child.
-However, adults can end up losing teeth too.
+However, adults with oral issues such as tooth decay, periodontal disease (also known as gum disease), or impacted or overcrowded teeth can end up losing teeth too.
 Tooth extraction is sometimes necessary to save your other teeth and for the sake of your overall oral health.

 The Extraction Procedure